Allerton Engineers at Work: Sewage. Sorted.

 The aerobic bacteria which grow on the discs as a biomass are deprived of water and food when the discs stop turning.
 What normally happens is that the bacteria use up the organic matter in the effluent for food and water in order to live, breathe and multiply.
 The result of this is that the organic matter is taken out of the effluent and produces very clean water.
 This final effluent can be discharged into the river.

 However, without this process (when the unit breaks down for example), the organic matter goes into the river and demands all the oxygen in the river water to allow the bacteria to live and so the river dies (as do all the fish and plants).
 BOD (biological oxygen demand) is the measure that we use to gauge the strength of sewage, and the objective in this case is to get it down to 20 BOD.
-The eflluent from this factory is far too strong to go into the river untreated.
+The effluent from this factory is far too strong to go into the river untreated.
 A river has a BOD value of 5-20 BOD (potentially less than 5), so the work of our engineers is very important.